 Do not use plants with more than 3 different colors in addition to green.
 This way, your balcony will not look too busy or over-cluttered, and you will continue to enjoy a rational and airy feel.

-Even better, choose a color palette using different tones or shades of the same color, or using complementary colors, to create a more beautiful view.
+Even better, choose a color palette using different tones or shades of the same color, or using complementary colors to create a more beautiful vista.
 See our guide on how to choose colors for a garden for help.

-Buy right containers, for a balcony, plastic planters are great for vertical use.
-When choosing containers, prefer to have them in the same color to create a harmony.
+Buy right containers, for a balcony; plastic planters are great for vertical use.
+When selecting containers, prefer to have them in the same color to create harmony.